1S3A5250.jpg

 Third Tuesday (September-May) | 10 AM | Adult Ministries Center (West Campus)

-The Betty Landrum Reading Group is a large group of readers that meets on the third Tuesday of each month with the exception of June through August.
-Visitors and new members are always welcome to enjoy book reviews, lively discussion, fellowship and light refreshments.
-(Having read the book is not a requirement!).
+The Betty Landrum Reading group is a large group of readers who meet the third Tuesday of the month, with the exception of July, August, and October.
+Visitors and new members of UWF are always welcome to enjoy book reviews, lively discussion, fellowship and light refreshments.
+Having read the book is not a requirement.
 Books for the year are selected by member votes on a broad range including historical fiction to compelling non-fiction.

 Mission Stitchers